GanyuWang/FedOne-BDPL/README.md

-# Black-Box-Prompt-Learning
+# Federated  Black-Box-Prompt-Learning

-Source code for the TMLR paper ["Black-Box Prompt Learning for Pre-trained Language Models"](https://arxiv.org/abs/2201.08531)
+Source code for the NeurIPS submission under review ["Federated One."](https://?)

 ## Model